LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 * [Table Filter](https://docs.stiltsoft.com/tfac/cloud/how-to-use-table-filter-macro-42239756.html): There are such great things that you can do with filters and queries.
 It's sad that you have to but at least is not painful!
 - [ChildTabs](https://docs.bitvoodoo.app/navitabs-tabs-for-confluence-data-center/?utm_source=bv-app&utm_medium=Editor&utm_campaign=Navitabs%20Child%20Tabs%20Macro): For when you’ve got a bunch of subpages—this helps you keep it all organized without endless tabs.

-In the following example, the main page "Macros Example" displays two results with the ChildTabs that are the pages under it.
+In the following example, the main page "Macros Example" displays two results with the <span class="highlight">ChildTabs</span> that are the pages under it.
 The context behind those pages will be explained in the Datasource Page's [example](#example-1), but for know you need two know that those are separated pages loaded simultaneously and quickly accessible through the parent page.

 The cross reference between those is not limitated by location but just for simplicity.